nginx/unit-docs/source/howto/security.rst

 .. nxt_details:: Control Socket
    :hash: sec-socket

-   If you use a Unix
+   If you use a UNIX control socket, ensure it is available to :samp:`root`
-   control socket, ensure it is available to :samp:`root` only:
+   only:

    .. subs-code-block:: console